grimmelm/ctech404/ctech401/module_2/e1_quiz_order_of_ops/exercise_specs.md

 This exercise will test the student's comprehension of order of operations

 ## Exercise Context
-<em></em>
+At it's simplest, Python serves as a calculator.

+This exercise uses three of Pythons operators + (additon) * (multiplication) and - (subtraction)

+Take into account the rules of operator precedence and determine the value of the following Python expressions.

 ## Exercise Instructions

-2 options:
+2 options:<br>

-  Value of expressions, oR Output of print(expression) Why was drag and drop in notes?
+Value of expressions, oR Output of print(expression)<br> Why was drag and drop in notes? <br>

   Choose the value of the following expressions: